Skip to content

 2.1 Build configuration

-config.yaml holds the minimum CLI metadata (version, name).
+config.yaml holds CLI metadata (version, name) and install defaults.

 Platform adapter defaults are internal to ULIS.
-If you need platform-native output customization, place those files under raw/ (for example raw/opencode/opencode.json or raw/codex/config.toml) to override generated files.
+If you need platform-native output customization, place partial config files under raw/ (for example raw/opencode/opencode.json or raw/codex/config.toml).
+These are merged into the generated output — objects merge recursively, and raw arrays or scalars replace generated values at the same path.
+See Source Layout — Raw overrides for the full rules.

 Capability mismatches are handled with best-effort + comments: if a target lacks native support for a field, the value is emitted as a comment in the generated file so reviewers can see it, and the build continues (no hard failure).